AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 This use case presents how to create your first email

 In this example, we will schedule the sending of an email on a specific date to silver and gold loyalty customers.
-This email will be designed using a predefined HTML template and inform the customers of upcoming limited edition products.
+This email will be designed using a predefined HTML template from a ZIP file and will include personalization using profile's attributes.

-To do this, the main steps are as follows:

-1. Create the email
-1. Design and personalize the email
-1. Define the audience
-1. Schedule the sending
-1. Preview the email and send proofs
-1. Prepare and send the meial
-1. Check the sending
-1. Access delivery reports

 ![](assets/delivery-list.png)

-## Create your email {#create-email}
+## Create the email {#create-email}

-1. Access the **[!UICONTROL Deliveries]** menu then click **[!UICONTROL Create]**.
+1. Create a new delivery from the **[!UICONTROL Deliveries]** menu.
-1. Select the **[!UICONTROL Email]** channel and the template to use for the delivery then click **[!UICONTROL Create]**.
+1. Select the **[!UICONTROL Email]** channel and the template to use then click **[!UICONTROL Create]**.

     >[!NOTE]
     >